Hiroshinoharu/aliens-invasion/README.md

 # 🛸 Alien Invasion Game (Pygame)

+A classic arcade-style 2D game where the player controls a spaceship to defend against waves of invading aliens.
+Built using Python and Pygame, this game features smooth animations, increasing difficulty levels, and a scoring system.

 This project is a simple 2D game built using Python and Pygame.
 The game window displays a blank screen and sets the foundation for adding interactive elements like a spaceship and aliens.

 ## 🚀 Game Structure